Headshotted: What It Means When Your Team Gets a Better Headshot

 Execution and Delivery

-Remote headshotted: how our remote headshots actually work
+Remote headshotted: how remote headshots actually work

-This is our rush service for PR, media, or internal announcements that drop tomorrow morning.
+This is a rush service for PR, media, or internal announcements that drop tomorrow morning.
 Urgent executive hire announcements, funding news, or a same-day press request from a major publication.
 It happens.
 Continuing to wait for a polished image is not an option when the news cycle is already running.

-Real-world example: one leadership team, fully headshotted
+Real-world example: a leadership team, fully headshotted

 The end result was consistent team headshots in multiple crops: square for internal profiles, vertical for LinkedIn, horizontal for web.
 Delivered within five business days.
 The entire team walked away fully headshotted and ready for external and internal use.
 No one looked weird.
 No one looked like they were shot in a different decade.
 That is the point.